ibm-cloud-docs/activity-tracker/monitor_events.md

 ## Configuring alerts
 {: #mon_alerts}

 There are scenarios where you might want to be notified if specific events are generated in your account.
-For example, you might want to be notified if the number of actions that fail goes above a threshold that you specify.
+For example, you might want to be notified if the number of actions that fail goes over a threshold that you specify.

 Through the {{site.data.keyword.at_full_notm}} web UI, you can apply search queries to define the events that are displayed through a custom view.
 Then, you can attach an alert to that view to be notified when a condition occurs.
 A bell icon is displayed with the view to indicate that this view has an alert attached to it.

 Consider the following information when you configure alerts:
-* You can [attach one alert](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts#alerts_step4) per custom view.
+* You can [attach one alert](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-alerts) per custom view.
 There are 2 types of alerts: presence alert and absence alert.

 * You can configure conditions that are based on the number of event lines that meet the search query in the view, on a time frequency, or both.